Canadian Pacific Railway: Passenger trains

 As of 2025 Canadian Pacific Railway operates two commuter services under contract.
 GO Transit contracts CPR to operate 10 return trips between Milton and central Toronto in Ontario.
-In Montreal, 59 daily commuter trains run on CPR lines from Lucien-L'Allier Station to Candiac, Hudson and Blainville–Saint-Jérôme on behalf of the AMT.
+In Montreal, 59 daily commuter trains run on CPR lines from Lucien-L'Allier station to Candiac, Hudson and Blainville–Saint-Jérôme on behalf of the AMT.
 CP no longer operates Vancouver's West Coast Express on behalf of TransLink, a regional transit authority.
 Bombardier Transportation assumed control of train operations on May 5, 2014.
-Although CP Rail no longer owns the track nor operates the commuter trains, it handles dispatching of Metra trains on the Milwaukee District/North and Milwaukee District/West Lines in Chicago, on which the CP also provides freight service via trackage rights.
+Although CP Rail no longer owns the track nor operates the commuter trains, it handles dispatching of Metra trains on the Milwaukee District North and Milwaukee District West Lines in Chicago, on which the CP also provides freight service via trackage rights.

 Sleeping, Dining and Parlour Car Department

 Sleeping cars were operated by a separate department of the railway that included the dining and parlour cars and aptly named as the Sleeping, Dining and Parlour Car Department.
 The CPR decided from the very beginning that it would operate its own sleeping cars, unlike railways in the United States that depended upon independent companies that specialized in providing cars and porters, including building the cars themselves.
 Pullman was long a famous name in this regard; its Pullman porters were legendary.
 Other early companies included the Wagner Palace Car Company.
-Bigger-sized berths and more comfortable surroundings were built by order of the CPR's General Manager, William Van Horne, who was a large man himself.
+Bigger-sized berths and more comfortable surroundings were built by order of the CPR's General Manager, William Cornelius Van Horne, who was a large man himself.
 Providing and operating their own cars allowed better control of the service provided as well as keeping all of the revenue received, although dining-car services were never profitable.
 But railway managers realized that those who could afford to travel great distances expected such facilities, and their favourable opinion would bode well to attracting others to Canada and the CPR's trains.